juancollado-b/chat-rooms/README.md

 # Chat room

-Basic chat app, made it for learn Socket connections with socket.io Part of the **Complete Node.js Course by Andrew Mead**
+App made for learn Socket connections.
+Part of the **Complete Node.js Developer Course by Andrew Mead**

+## Stack

+ - Express
+ - Socket.io
+ - Mustache

+## Features

+You can join to a chat room and chat with other users there in live time.